 Dexter real estate is some of the most expensive in Michigan, although Dexter house values don't compare to the most expensive real estate in the U.S.

-Dexter is a decidedly white-collar village, with fully 87.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Dexter is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Dexter who work in office and administrative support (14.84%), management occupations (11.74%), and teaching (9.21%).
+Dexter is a decidedly white-collar village, with fully 89.98% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Dexter is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Dexter who work in management occupations (12.96%), office and administrative support (11.61%), and business and financial occupations (10.16%).

 Also of interest is that Dexter has more people living here who work in computers and math than 95% of the places in the US.